- 19 Dec 2023

 This article covers how to use the formula field to streamline your team's and organization's work.

 Web/Browser, Mac app, and Windows app

 Formulas allow you to output numbers, dates, strings, and more in each record based on static or dynamic information from other cells in that same record.
 For example, if you have a table of product orders, you can create a field that computes the Total Cost for each record based on the Price and Quantity.

-To configure a formula, select the Formula type from the field configuration menu.
 From there, you can enter the formula into the text box as you would in a spreadsheet, except you use the names of fields instead of cell ranges.
-A formula can be composed of functions (e.g. SUM, CONCATENATE), operators (e.g. +, -, *, /, &), and other fields from the same table.
+A formula can comprise functions (e.g., SUM, CONCATENATE), operators (e.g., +, -, *, /, &), and other fields from the same table.

-If your formula will result in a numerical output, you have the option of formatting the formula's result as a decimal, an integer, a currency, a percent, or a time duration.
-Additionally, for decimals, currencies, and percentages, you can adjust the precision.
+Suppose your formula will result in a numerical output.
+In that case, you can format the formula's result as a decimal, an integer, a currency, a percent, or a time duration.
+Additionally, you can adjust the precision for decimals, currencies, and percentages.